-H. Engagement of Partners and Stakeholders: Health Care Executives
+I. Engagement of Partners and Stakeholders: Health Care Executives

-The role of executive leadership of HCC member organizations in the overall governance of the HCC is noted in part D, subsection 1, "Role of Leadership within Member Organizations".
+The role of executive leadership of HCC partner organizations in the overall governance of the HCC is noted in part D, subsection 1, "Role of Leadership within Partner Organizations".
 The HCC also engages health care executives through an existing partnership with the Dallas/Fort Worth Hospital Council, a non-profit organization composed of executive leadership from hospitals throughout the region.

-I. Engagement of Partners and Stakeholders: Clinicians
+II.
+Engagement of Partners and Stakeholders: Clinicians

 The HCC engages with clinicians (physicians, nurses, paramedics, etc.) on multiple levels.
-Clinicians represent HCC member organizations in REPC and its associated subcommittees.
-REPC also has a designated Medical Director on its Leadership Group.
+Clinicians represent HCC partner organizations in REPC and its associated subcommittees.
+REPC also has designated Co-Medical Directors on its Leadership Group.
 The REPC Medical Director supports additional clinical engagement with HCC activities through the establishment of expanded email groups to additional EMS and hospital-based Medical Directors.
-Individual HCC member organizations regularly engage clinicians within their organization and community in the development of their individual emergency preparedness plans, which inform HCC preparedness activities.
-For more involved clinician participation, REPC will reach out to existing NCTTRAC clinical committees for input from clinical subject matter experts.
+This collective group is know as the REPC Disaster Clinical Advisory Group (DCAG).
+Per ASPR the role of the Clinical Advisory Group is to: